deepanshub9/two-tier-flask-app/HELM_TROUBLESHOOTING_GUIDE.md

 mysql-chart         ClusterIP   10.108.93.170    <none>        3306/TCP       78s
 ```

-**Analysis**: Service names are correct.
+**🔍 Analysis**: Service names are correct.
 The issue is not hostname resolution.

 #### Check Flask Chart Configuration